 New Jersey requires public employers to record certain work-related injuries and illnesses.
 In addition, certain serious injuries must be reported directly to New Jersey PEOSH within specified timeframes.
-The rules for recording and reporting injuries can be accessed at https://www.nj.gov/health/workplacehealthandsafety/peosh/peosh-health-standards/record.shtml.
-NJPEOSH adopted and enforces the OSHA Recordkeeping Laws and Regulations 29 CFR 1904 which can be accessed at https://www.osha.gov/laws-regs/regulations/standardnumber/1904.
-The MSI provides an online Video Briefing tutorial in the online college of the MEL Safety Institute's Learning Management System.
+To access an overview, resources to help with compliance and frequently asked questions visit PEOSH Recording and Reporting Occupational Injuries and Illness Standard.
+NJPEOSH adopted and enforces the OSHA Recordkeeping Laws and Regulations 29 CFR 1904.
+The MSI Video Briefing provides additional guidance.